informalsystems/quartz/docs/tees.md

 data deletion, decentralized front-end hosting, collusion resistance, etc.

 They also let you overcome current deficiencies and inefficiencies in cryptographic solutions.
 TEEs are best seen as complements to a cryptographic stack.

+A major motivation for TEEs is private computation.
 There are really only two ways to do computation on private data: MPC and TEEs.

-MPC is still highly inefficient for complex transactions.
+- MPC is still highly inefficient for complex transactions.

-FHE is just a way to accelerate MPC (trading off network IO for compute).
+- FHE is just a way to accelerate MPC (trading off network IO for compute).
 It's not a privacy solution for blockchains on its own.

-ZKP provide privacy from the verifier but not from the prover.
+- ZKP provide privacy from the verifier but not from the prover.
 Producing a ZKP privately either requires MPC or a TEE.

-Ideal stack combines all privacy technologies as appropriate.
+- Ideal stack combines all privacy technologies as appropriate.

 The goal with Quartz is to provide a simple framework for getting started using TEEs with an eye towards reducing dependency on the TEE as much as possible